VirtoCommerce/vc-build/docs/CLI-tools/package-management.md

 vc-build update -platform -version <version>
 vc-build update -module <module> -version <version>
 ```
-This command will update the platform and all modules listed to the version specified by `<version>`, respecting semver.
+This command will update the platform and all modules linked to the version specified by `<version>`, respecting semver.
-If `<version>` is not specified the component will be updated to the latest version.
+If `<version>` is not specified, the component will be updated to the latest version.
 If no args are specified, the platform and all modules in the specified location will be updated.

-This command also updated the installed dependencies versions in the `vc-package.json`
+This command also updates the installed dependency versions in the `vc-package.json` file.

 ### Examples:
 ```console